Edited by Asha Veal Brisebois

-A few booksellers where you can find
+A few booksellers where you can find our titles

 Online: Amazon, Alibris, Barnes & Noble, Books-a-Million, Chapters Indigo, Ingram, Kobo, Quimby's, Waterstones

-(e-book version available through Amazon and Kobo)
+(e-book versions available through Amazon and Kobo)

 Distributors (volume): Ingram, Baker & Taylor, NACSCORP, Espresso Book Machine (U.S. and Canada; contact info[at]theplaces35.com for full U.K. list)